tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

   Sunrise and sunset cannot be reliably calculated with the formulas used for latitudes < -65° and > 65°.
 When this is the case, this feature is disabled.

-  *Why do the weather icons of the hourly forecasts sometimes do not match the ones for 6 hours?*

-  The availability of weather conditions (=icons) is not consistent for all stations.
-In the most detailed case, the DWD presents a "significant weather" and an other with "highest priority" for certain time intervals.

-  In versions prior to 0.51.1, the hourly forecast displays the significant weather and the 6-hourly and daily forecast the significant weather with highest priority.

-  Form version 0.51.1 onward, the hourly forcast also displays the significant weather with highest priority, if available.
-If this is not available, the significant weather is displayed.

- For some weather stations, especially outside Europe, a significant weather is not always available.
-In this case, the app tries to determine the weather condition on its own, if possible.
-In some rare cases, even this does not succeed due to limited data.

  Contributing
  ------------